 The Life Sciences Orchestra (LSO) is the symphonic orchestra for members of the life sciences community at the University of Michigan.

 The LSO is part of the Gifts of Art Program, which brings the world of art and music to Michigan Medicine.
-Now in its fifteenth season, the LSO plays two concerts a year at Hill Auditorium, drawing more than 1,000 community members and friends and family of the extended University of Michigan life sciences community.
+Now in its twentieth season, the LSO plays two concerts a year at Hill Auditorium, drawing more than 1,000 community members and friends and family of the extended University of Michigan life sciences community.

 The LSO is open to members of the following areas of the university:

 - Michigan Medicine (including the Medical School, Hospitals & Health Centers, and Shared Services)

 - Department of Biomedical Engineering (College of Engineering/Medical School)

 - School of Kinesiology

 - Life Sciences Institute

 - College of Literature, Science & the Arts (some departments)